web-infra-dev/rspack/SECURITY.md

 # Security
-## Reporting a security bug in Rspack
+## Reporting a vulnerability in Rspack
 Report security bugs in Rspack via web-infra-careers@bytedance.com.

 Normally, your report will be acknowledged within 24 hours, and you'll receive a more detailed response to your report within 5 days indicating the next steps in handling your submission.